Basic Concepts

 Each key listed under routes defines a separate API endpoint with its own configuration.

-Within each route, you can define two primary model types:
+Within each route, you can declare two primary model lists (by ID):

 Both types are fully compliant with the OpenAI standard.
-Their detailed configuration will be explained later.
+Their detailed configuration is defined at top-level and explained later in the documentation.

 At the same level, you can configure the following features:

-Since guardrails and caching are used across multiple routes, they can be defined globally at the root level and subsequently referenced within specific routes.
+Since guardrails and caching backend settings are used across multiple routes, they can be defined globally at the root level and subsequently referenced within specific routes.

 UI